MagedGDEV/flutterApps/README.md

 |:---:|:---:|
 |![iOS_FontFamily](/screenshots/iphone14ProMax_6.png)|![Android_FontFamily](/screenshots/nexus6_6.png)|

-**Icon** is a widget that allows us to add icons to our apps, it better that using images as icons because it is easier to change the color of the icon, and it is easier to change the size of the icon.
+**Icon** is a widget that allows us to add icons to our apps, it better that using images because it is easier to change the color of the icon, and it is easier to change the size of the icon.

 You can find all the icons that are available in Flutter documentation [here](https://api.flutter.dev/flutter/material/Icons-class.html).

+>[!TIP]
-> **SizedBox** is a widget that allows us to add space between widgets.
+> **SizedBox** is a widget that allows us to add empty space between widgets.

 ```dart
 Container(